The Lanherne, Newquay

 The Silver Ball, St Columb Major

-Visited: 31 June 2026
+Visited: 31 May 2026

 We didn’t see a car park at all, so arrival is really just a case of pulling up briefly outside.
 There’s enough space to drop someone off safely, and the front area has a couple of picnic tables.
 Inside, it has a definite social‑club feel — very square tables, practical rather than atmospheric.
 It’s not a St Austell Brewery pub, and you can tell: it has its own character, a bit tired in places but clean, with some recent paintwork that suggests they’re trying to keep it fresh.
 You can imagine it feeling cosier in winter.

 Overall: Not one for the regular rotation, but a pleasant stop and a warm welcome.
-St Columb Major itself is a surprisingly nice town — you can see hints of a more vibrant past, like many Cornish towns.
+St Columb Major itself is a surprisingly nice town; you can see hints of a more vibrant past, like many Cornish towns.
 A good one to tick off the list, and our first pub in St Columb Major, so no comparisons yet.

 Hawkin’s Arms, Probus